kngg5/COAFinalProject/README.md

 # #3 -> Delete or Search Member Window
-After clicking to Delete or Search Member Window you will see this:
+After clicking to Delete or Search Member menu item you will see this:
 ![Main Window](https://github.com/kngg5/COAFinalProject/blob/main/screenshots/delete%20or%20search%20member.png)
 > In this window you can search for particular client or delete it, to search write it's id number to textbox field and click serch, it looks like:
 ![Main Window](https://github.com/kngg5/COAFinalProject/blob/main/screenshots/searching%20data.png)